craigsloggett-lab/.github/profile/README.md

-## Hi there 👋
+## Welcome to the Lab! 👋

-This is Craig Sloggett's GitHub organization used to house all of the code to build out my lab.
+This is Craig Sloggett's GitHub organization used to house all of the code to build out his lab.